watislaf/chessbot/README.md

   bash ./setup.sh
   cd ./dir
 ```
- Build the project, answer No only if you do not Bot version
+ Build the project, answer No only if you do not Bot version, now there is an .zip that u can unpack.

-## Or just Install

-Check [releases](https://github.com/watislaf/chessbot/releases), and download latest ChessBot.zip

 ## Run